MichaelKohler/HelperTools/README.md

 Next release
 -------

-The next release will be 0.0.6 coming at the beginning of Q3 2013.
+The next release will be 0.1.0 coming in Q1 2015.
 If there is a bug we will release it earlier.